In the past few years, Mirrorless cameras have really started to rival DSLRs. What are the differences between the two? Let’s find out!

 Digital Single Lens Reflex Cameras

-In an old-school DSLR, after the light passes through the lens it hits a mirror inside the camera that bounces the light through a prism and into the viewfinder we use to frame the shot in focus.
+In an old-school DSLR, after the light passes through the lens, it hits a mirror inside the camera.
+This mirror then reflects the light through a prism and into the viewfinder, which we use to frame and focus the shot.

-Now in many modern cameras, only part of that light goes through the optical viewfinder while part of it hits a separate autofocus sensor.
+In many modern cameras, only a portion of that light travels to the optical viewfinder, while another portion strikes a separate autofocus sensor.

-So, if it’s dark you’ll have a dark viewfinder and it can be difficult to set up a shot in dark situations.
+So, if it’s dark, you’ll have a dark viewfinder, which can make it challenging to set up a shot in low-light situations.

 Mirrorless Interchangeable Lens Cameras

-Since there is no mirror mechanism inside, the camera can be smaller, quieter, and still deliver the same quality.
+Because there’s no mirror mechanism inside, the camera can be more compact and quieter while still delivering the same quality.

 Mirrorless & DSLR Cameras: MYTHS